-Before embarking on the PhD journey, I was a Research Fellow at the Massachusetts Eye and Ear Infirmary and Harvard Medical School in Boston.
-I designed and conducted a survey-based study of how people disclose their hearing loss to others.
+Before embarking on the Ph.D. journey, I was a Research Fellow at the Massachusetts Eye and Ear and Harvard Medical School in Boston.
+Under the supervision of Dr. Konstantina Stankovic, I designed and conducted a survey-based study of how people disclose their hearing loss to others.

 I am also a research and teaching assistant for Dr. Jen'nan G. Read at Duke University.
 With Dr. Read, I have worked on grant projects for the Robert Wood Johnson Foundation, the Duke Population Research Institute, and the Arab Community Center for Economic and Social Services.
-Our projects have used the American Community Survey five-year combined data files to disaggregate the white, black, and Arab populations to better understand health within groups.
+Our projects have used data from the American Community Survey to disaggregate the White, Black, and Arab populations to better understand health within groups.